The Bankrate promise

 - Get legal counsel.
 If you can’t reach an agreement, seek out an attorney.
 They may recommend mediation or non-binding arbitration.
 Your HOA may offer provisions for such hearings too.

 - File a lawsuit.
 The most drastic remedy, and the last-ditch one.
-Just bear in mind, going to court is expensive, time-consuming — and without a guarantee that you’ll prevail.
+Just bear in mind, going to court is expensive, time-consuming — and does not guarantee that you’ll prevail.